The Local Offer

 - We believe that effective home school liaison is vital to support our students effectively and maximise achievement.
 We work in partnership with our parents to ensure that there is excellent home school links and we are always approachable to discuss concerns- no matter how small

-- Mrs Hings is available to meet with you to discuss your child’s progress or any concerns/worries you may have at any time.
+- Mrs Hings (Head of Learning Support) is available to meet with you to discuss your child’s progress or any concerns/worries you may have at any time.

 - All information from outside professionals will be discussed with you directly or, where this is not possible, provided through a report.
-The SENCo will also arrange to meet with you to discuss any new assessments and recommendations suggested for your child.
+We will also arrange to meet with you to discuss any new assessments and recommendations suggested for your child.

-- Homework will be adjusted to meet your child’s individual needs.
+- Homework will be personalised to meet your child’s individual needs.

 What intervention programmes are available at St. Mary’s to support pupils with Special Educational Needs or Disabilities?

-- The Learning Support base offers support and guidance to pupils throughout the school day and staff are always available to offer not only academic but also social and emotional support.
+- The Hub offers support and guidance to pupils throughout the school day and staff are always available to offer not only academic but also social and emotional support.

-- We provide specialist SEN support at homework club and in the Learning Support area at break and lunch times, when pupils are supported in developing social skills and forming friendships.
-Guidance and advice is also available to pupils in the library at break, lunchtime and after school.
+- We provide specialist SEN support in the Hub during break and lunch times, when pupils are supported in developing social skills and forming friendships.

-- Key words and literacy resources are used across the school to support learning.
+- Coloured overlays and literacy resources are used across the school to support learning.

 - Pupils who struggle with handwriting or who find recording difficult have access to handwriting tuition and, if necessary, may use a laptop in class.

-- We work closely with our partner primary schools and have a clear SEN Transition Programme from Year 6 to 7.
+- We work closely with our partner primary schools and have a clear SEND Transition Programme from Year 6 to 7 through the Ambassadors project.

 - Where helpful we provide visual timetables to support Pupils’ access to a timetable.